 If you’re tired of reacting to alerts and are looking for ways to get proactive with your security posture, you might be considering threat hunting.
 Threat hunting is an active form of cyber defense that allows your team to proactively identify abnormal behavior or vulnerabilities and mitigate these before any harm is done.
 But how do you know what to hunt for?
-Knowing where to begin and what to look for can be the greatest challenge; that’s why we’ll be sharing a series of the threat hunting use cases we use, developed by our Research and Development team and refined over years and across different environments, to help you get started.
+Knowing where to begin and what to look for can be the greatest challenge; that’s why we’ll be sharing a series of the threat hunting use cases we use, developed and refined over years and across different environments, to help you get started.

 What is your mission?